-You never quite realise how useful your domestic worker is until they go away.
-Whether they are going back to their home country for a few weeks or are taking a break in a different city, it can be difficult to manage the house during this period.
+You never quite realise how useful your domestic worker is until they are absent.
+Whether they are going back to their home country for a few weeks or are taking a break in a different city, it can be difficult to keep track of house management.
 However, it’s important to keep your house clean and your family well looked after throughout this time, and while it may seem tricky, there are lots of ways to do it.
-Here are five tips to help you – from spending some time doing a clear out and getting creative with different childcare solutions to learning how to use automatic washing machines and how to use detergent while doing the laundry yourself.
+Here are five tips to help you – from spending some time doing a clear-out and getting creative with different childcare solutions to learning how to use automatic washing machines and how to use detergent while doing the laundry yourself.

 Plan in advance